£26.00 – £29.00

 With this kit you can quickly and easily create personalised prompts and reminders to help your child identify their emotions, communicate their immediate personal needs and develop self-help strategies so like Tom, your child can say ‘I can manage my feelings’ too!

-Optional:1 I can do it share how I feel mini kit tag ( use the drop down box below to add this tag)
+Add the I can do it share how I feel mini kit tag for £3.00 ( use the drop down box below to add this tag)

 Click the gallery to view the symbol images